About Protect Tesuque

 Kathleen Bryan

-Treasurer
+Director & Treasurer

 Kathleen manages the organization’s finances, donor tracking, and budget planning.
 Her work ensures financial transparency and stability, helping build trust with community members and funders alike.
-She also helps with recordkeeping and logistical planning.
+She also helps with record keeping and logistical planning.

 Our Goals